Aria-vero-s/handyman/README.md

 - **About Section**: Introduces Ben and provides background on his work.
 - **Contact Form**: Allows visitors to contact Ben directly through a form powered by [formspree](http://www.formspree.io).
 - **Image Popup**: View project images in a popup with additional descriptions.
-Certainly!
-Here's a more visually structured version of the project with improved indentation for the project files:

 ## Project Structureformspree
 ```plaintext